ardaergin/VBL/markdown_files/FAQ.md

     </ul>
     <p>
       Once received, the budget holder will be contacted for approval, after which the payment is processed.
       If researchers fail to provide this information, the budget holders will be contacted directly using the details stored in the system, without the possibility for researchers to intervene further.
+This will also lead to a deactivation of the study.
     </p>
     </div>
   </details>